Asymmetric emissions of neutrinos in the cooling of rotating proto-neutron stars: Results

 As can be seen from these figures, the size of the neutrino-hemisphere shrinks with time just as the PNS itself does.
 It is also apparent that they are not perfect hemispheres with a constant radius even for the non-rotating models.
 This is simply because the peripheral rays go through a low-density region of PNS and the optical depth reaches \(2/3\) at larger distances from the starting points.
 For the rotational models, the neutrino-hemisphere is skewed.
 This is again understood from their oblate configurations, in which matter is thicker near the equator than around the pole.
 Also note that the neutrino-hemisphere is more deformed at earlier times.
 This is consistent with the matter profiles given in Fig. \ref{fig:background}: as the PNS gets more compact in time, its oblateness is reduced for both rotational models.
 The mean neutrino energy is highest near the radial ray and gets lower as the periphery of the neutrino-hemisphere is approached.
 This is something analogous to the limb darkening.
 Again for the rotational models, the energy peak is shifted slightly toward the pole although it is sometimes difficult to see it in the plots.
 It is also difficult to discern from the figures but we find that the inequality, \(R_{\nu_x}<R_{\bar{\nu}_e}<R_{\nu_e}\), holds in general as it does in the PNS cooling calculations in spherical symmetry.
 The values of the neutrino-hemisphere radius we obtained are smaller a bit than those of the neutrino-sphere radius found in \cite{Fischer_2010} (see Fig. 15a in their paper).
 This may be due to the fact that their progenitor has a smaller mass (\(10M_{\odot}\)).
 In \cite{Fischer_2010} it is also shown that \( \overline{E}_x > \overline{E}_{\bar{e}} > \overline{E}_e\), which agrees with our findings.

 Although we find for the rotational models some offsets of the peak position in the mean neutrino energy from the radial ray, it seems unlikely to account for the appearance of the dip in \(dL/d\Omega\).
 We hence investigate \(dL/d\Omega\) itself in more detail.
-In Fig. \ref{fig:summands} we present in color the values of the integrand in Eq. \ref{eq:obs-dependentLum} evaluated at individual sampling points for the electron-type neutrinos; note that they are actually summands in the discretized equation and the integral measure is included; the upper and lower rows correspond to models UR10 and UR30, respectively; the three columns are for different observers as indicated with the values of \(\theta_o\) in each plot.
-It is reminded that the integrand is evaluated on the sphere with the radius of \(40\)km.
-The central bright region (\(r \lesssim 20\)km) corresponds to the PNS.
+In Fig. \ref{fig:summands} we present the values of the integrand in Eq. \ref{eq:obs-dependentLum} for the electron-type neutrinos evaluated at individual sampling points on the sphere with the radius of \(40\)km; note that they are actually summands in the discretized equation and the integral measure is included.
+The upper and lower rows correspond to models UR10 and UR30, respectively; the three columns are for different observers as indicated with the values of \(\theta_o\) in each plot.